artemkaxboy/docker-opener/README.md

 ...            worker:v1.0  ...
 6 weeks ago   Up 6 week   ...             site_worker_2
 ```

-It might be a challenge to find compose-file on a remote server to stop the compose-project, it even could have been deleted since compose-project was started, in that case the last remaining option was to stop or stop/kill all containers one by one.
+It might be a challenge to find compose-file on the server to stop the compose-project, the file could even have been deleted since compose-project was started, in that case the last remaining option was to stop or stop/kill all containers one by one.

 `opener compose-stop site` and `opener compose-kill site` will help: